ariful2000/test2/README.md

 (c) LL grammer: It is basically a grammer for which ll parser can be gnerated.
     FIRST/FOLLOW or FIRST/FIRST conflicts = no
+    LL Grammar should pass no recursion (left hand) and disjoint test (pairwise).

 (d)   Its not ambiguous because not same rule for multiple.